dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		Usage:
 		python prune_paralogs_MO.py homoTreeDIR tree_file_ending minimal_taxa outDIR taxon_file

 * MO pruning also requires a minimum number of taxa for the ortholog to be retained.
 I usually use 25% of the number of taxa.
-In case we will use 8
+In this case we will use 8

 * Now, we can prune MO orthologs